Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 4. Dr. Munro also insightfully pointed out how abortion reveals our warped cultural priorities and inconsistency.

-The point to note here is that Dr. Munro’s underlying theology was not informing the content of his preaching.
-Indeed, it could not do so because his underlying theology is incoherent with the biblical truths he was preaching.
-This is an example of how Reformed Calvinist soteriology and theology cannot inform or be incorporated into the preaching of the Word and especially the proclamation of the gospel as “good news” without introducing incoherence, inconsistency, and contradiction.
+The point to note here is that Dr. Munro’s underlying Calvinist theology was not informing the content of his preaching.
+It was completely absent.
+Indeed, it could not inform the content of his sermon because his underlying theology is incoherent with the biblical truths he was preaching.
+This is an example of how Reformed Calvinist soteriology and theology cannot inform or be incorporated into the preaching of the Word on these subjects, and especially the proclamation of the gospel as “good news.”
+When Calvinism’s determinism is introduced, incoherence, inconsistency, and contradiction result.
 There is biblical theology and soteriology.
 There is also practical witness, ministry, and preaching.
-The former should inform the later.
-Hence, the later should accurately reflect the former.
+The former should inform the latter.
+Hence, the latter should accurately reflect the former.
 The two should be coherent.
 In most of the preaching of Reformed Calvinists, their fundamental doctrines and their message preached exist in a dichotomous, inconsistent relationship.
-The love, compassion and mercy of God that offers salvation to all persons, along with the libertarian human freedom and responsibility that marks their evangelism, ministry, and preaching, is incoherent with their deterministic sovereignty and unconditional election.
+The love, compassion, and mercy of God that offer salvation to all persons, along with the libertarian human freedom and responsibility that mark their evangelism, ministry, and preaching, are incoherent with their deterministic sovereignty and unconditional election.

-A possible result of not pursuing truth in these matters, especially as they relate to the content of the gospel, is that Christians simply discount theology and doctrine as irrelevant.
-Most Christians lean on the “good news” that they heard when they first heard the gospel (as they should), and simply dismiss or at best hold Calvinism in abeyance.
-Unbelievers who are first introduced to the Calvinist view of God, may be left perplexed, or recognizing the incoherence, inconsistency and contradictions in Calvinism dismiss Christianity altogether.
+A result of not pursuing the truth in these matters, especially as they relate to the content of the gospel, is that Christians simply perceive theology and doctrine as irrelevant.
+They see the incoherence here, as they are told by Calvinists, as an incomprehensible mystery.
+Most Christians trust in the “good news” that they heard when they first believed (as they should), and simply dismiss Calvinism, or at best hold it in abeyance.
+Unbelievers who are first introduced to Calvinism may be left perplexed, or, recognizing the incoherence, inconsistency, and contradictions in Calvinism, dismiss Christianity altogether.
 This is why Calvinists generally avoid communicating their “doctrines of grace” to the very young, especially in the context of evangelism.
-Even Calvin knew that young people need to hear that “God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”[15]
-Ultimately, if our salvation is so mysterious and our destinies unalterably fixed, or even more baffling, if the Scripture affirms that our actions and destinies are fixed by God and yet I’m still morally responsible and have the freedom to accept or reject the gospel, people get the message that such a theology is at best incomprehensible and at worst a mockery.
-The message communicated is that it is futile to attempt to understand the God of the Bible, salvation or life itself with theological consistency.
-The incoherence that exists within the Calvinist position itself and in conflict with a non-Calvinist theology and soteriology can have a negative effect on one’s appreciation of Christian doctrine and theology.
+Even Calvin knew that young people need to hear that “God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”
+Note that Calvin is oblivious to the fact that what he has said contradicts his own theology.
+We can see here that contradiction and being comfortable with it are deeply rooted in the Calvinist hermeneutic and mindset.
+Ultimately, if our salvation is so mysterious and our destinies unalterably fixed, or even more baffling, if the Scripture affirms that our actions and destinies are fixed by God, although we are still morally responsible and have the freedom to accept or reject the gospel, people get the message that such a theology is at best incomprehensible and at worst a mockery.
+The message communicated is that it is futile to attempt to understand the God of the Bible, salvation, or life itself with theological consistency.
+The incoherence that exists within the Calvinist position and its conflict with a non-Calvinist theology and soteriology can negatively affect one’s appreciation of Christian doctrine and theology.
 Is it any wonder that the study of theology and doctrine is generally absent in evangelical churches today?
-Sure, Calvinists, in general, are more receptive of theology and doctrine, and they are to be commended for this.
-But much of this centers in their promoting their doctrines of divine sovereignty and “doctrines of grace.”
-And as I have argued, their hermeneutic of incoherence promotes theological and soteriological confusion and may hinder faith in God and Christ for those who take logical and moral consistency seriously, or it may foster a superficial faith in that due to its incoherencies, inconsistencies and contradictions it avoids the hard questions of the integration of doctrine with practical life and ministry.
-The deeper hermeneutical and interpretive questions we might ask about the controversial texts or the philosophical and moral issues we might want to raise in light of the Calvinist’s interpretive, intellectual and moral incoherence, are stifled and passed over as a mystery.
-Ultimately this may negatively impact one’s perceptions of God and the gospel and set individuals and the church adrift onto a sea of theological and spiritual apathy and unwittingly foster a superficial, contentless, subjective “Christian” experience.
+Sure, Calvinists, in general, are more receptive to theology and doctrine, and they are to be commended for this.
+But much of this centers on their promoting their doctrines of divine sovereignty and “doctrines of grace.”
+And as I have argued, their hermeneutic of incoherence promotes theological and soteriological confusion and may hinder faith in God and Christ for those who take logical and moral consistency seriously, or it may foster a superficial faith due to its incoherencies, inconsistencies, and contradictions.
+These are signs that Calvinism avoids the hard questions of integrating doctrine with practical life and ministry.
+The deeper hermeneutical and interpretive questions we must ask about the controversial texts or the philosophical and moral issues we must raise in light of the Calvinist’s interpretive, intellectual, and moral incoherence are stifled and passed over as a ‘mystery.’
+Ultimately, this may negatively impact one’s perceptions of God and the gospel, setting individuals and the church adrift on a sea of theological and spiritual apathy.
+Calvinism’s confusion may unwittingly foster a superficial, contentless, subjective “Christian” experience.
 But such problems can by no means be put only at Calvinism’s doorstep.
 The Calvinist’s critiques of thoughtless and superficial non-Calvinist theologies and soteriologies are also warranted.

 Go to Example 5 – D. A. Carson’s Bad Advice to Young Reformed Preachers